 Some magnet programs occupy entire school sites (Full School Magnets), while others are magnet centers located on residential school campuses with access to activities and experiences shared with the host school.
-Please see the Magnet school list to determine the program(s) that fit your child’s needs.
+Please see Magnet list to review the magnet school/center information in this brochure and to determine the program(s) that fit your child’s needs.
 Each of the magnet programs falls within one of eight instructional themes: Business, Communication Arts, Centers for Enriched Studies, Gifted and Highly Gifted, Liberal Arts, Public Service, Science/Technology/Engineering/Math or Visual and Performing Arts.

 What are the goals of the instructional program?

 Magnet programs embrace the interests of all students by focusing on thematic instruction and personalized learning.
 Magnet programs provide pathways that prepare students to pursue innovative careers in our evolving global economy.

 Magnet programs were established through an integration court-order to address the Five Harms of Racial Isolation: Low Academic Achievement, Low Self-Esteem, Lack of Access to Post-Secondary Opportunities, Interracial Hostility and Intolerance and Overcrowded Conditions.
 They are in alignment with L.A.
 Unified’s goals: 100 percent graduation, proficiency for all, 100 percent attendance, parent, community and student engagement, school safety, and building a solid foundation for early learners.

 Students who are in grades K-12 and live within the L.A.
 Unified boundary are eligible to apply for magnet programs.
 Applicants must be residents of LAUSD at the time of enrollment and while participating in the magnet program.
 The Magnet school list includes available grade levels for each program.